-In this article we will learn to convert a number from binary to decimal through some example.
-We have to learn two rules for converting a number from binary to its equivalent decimal.
 First rule is for integer number where the second is for fraction number.
 Now, let’s go ahead with these two rule.

-Binary to Decimal number conversion
+Binary to decimal: Integer conversion

 Example : Conversion of 10110102 to the equivalent decimal number